 The Pelican Hill pit is located approximately 70 km southeast of the Hamlet of Wabasca.
 The Corporation received SML approval (10-year term) in June 2011 on this 79.7 acre (32 ha) mixed sand and gravel pit.
 The Corporation expects to supply aggregate from this property primarily to the oil and gas industry, as well as to the government or its partners for use in infrastructure projects in the area.
-Current indications for aggregate demand from this location appear to be encouraging and management is reviewing market potential at this time.
-The Corporation has cleared trees and topsoil at this site in anticipation of potential demand with the recovery in the oil & gas industry.
+Current indications for aggregate demand from this location appear to be encouraging and Management is reviewing market potential at this time.
+The Corporation has cleared trees and topsoil at this site in anticipation of potential demand with the recovery in the oil and gas industry.

-The Corporation is re-assessing potential production plans for 2018 and in the process of finalizing a royalty agreement to monetize the resource.
+The Corporation is re-assessing potential production plans for 2018.